-- An appropriate Risk Register is in place, which we are pleased to acknowledge was reviewed and re-adopted by the Council at the March 2020 meeting. - Annual RoSPA reviews of the playground equipment are being undertaken with appropriate remedial action approved by the Council; and - The Council has switched the insurance cover from Hiscox Limited to Ecclesiastical from September 2019, through Came & Co.
-In our view, the current level of cover in place, with Public and Employers Liability both in place at £10 million and Fidelity Guarantee cover of £500,000, is appropriate to the size of the Council.
+- ➤ An appropriate Risk Register is in place, which we are pleased to acknowledge was reviewed by the Council at the March 2021 meeting. - Annual RoSPA reviews of the playground equipment are being undertaken with appropriate remedial action approved by the Council; and - ➤ The Council's insurance cover is provided by Ecclesiastical through Came & Co.
+In our view, the current level of cover in place, with Public and Employers Liability both in place at £10 million and Fidelity Guarantee cover of £150,000, is appropriate to the size of the Council.